SigmaHQ/sigma-specification/sigmahq/sigmahq_conventions.md

 ## References

-All rules must provide a public reference when possible
+- All rules must provide a public reference when possible
+- References to git based platforms such as Github or Gitlab must provide a permalink instead of the main branch link.
+This is to avoid any future confusion in the intended reference in case the maintainer make changes

 ## Detection